Structure-preserving local discontinuous Galerkin discretization of conformational conversion systems: Introduction

-\paragraph{Novelty.} In this paper, we consider a two-state conformational conversion system and propose a novel structure-preserving scheme based on a local discontinuous Galerkin (LDG) space discretization coupled with the backward Euler time-integration scheme.
-The key point is to reformulate (via a suitable change of variables involving non linear transformations) the model problem as a system in terms of entropy variables, thereby ensuring solution positivity, boundedness of one of the two components, and an entropy-stability inequality at the discrete level.
-The entropy densities underlying these changes of variables are related to Legendre functions in the framework of proximal Galerkin methods~\cite{Keith-Surowiec-2024}.
-In the spirit of the LDG method for elliptic problems~\cite{Castillo_etal:2000}, the \emph{numerical fluxes} do not involve differential operators, which allows us to avoid the presence of nonlinearities on interface terms.
-This property endows the method with an outstanding parallelizable structure.
-We establish convergence of the discrete scheme (up to subsequences) under minimal regularity assumptions.
+For the proposed proposed structure-preserving backward Euler-LDG scheme, we establish convergence of the discrete scheme (up to subsequences) under minimal regularity assumptions.
 As a byproduct of our analysis, we also prove the existence of global weak solutions satisfying the physical bounds of the model.
-A distinctive novelty of this work, compared to the framework in~\cite{Gomez_Jungel_Perugia:2024} for cross-diffusion systems, is that we get a ``degeneracy" in the entropy estimate, which provides a bound in the~$L^2$ norm on~$\nabla \sqrt{q}$, instead of~$\nabla q$, being~$q$ one of the conformational variables.
-The ideas used to address the theoretical challenges resulting from this ``degeneracy" are key to extend the framework in~\cite{Gomez_Jungel_Perugia:2024} to a broader class of nonlinear models.
+A distinctive novelty of this work, compared to the framework in~\cite{Gomez-Jungel-Perugia:2024} for cross-diffusion systems, is that we get a ``degeneracy" in the entropy estimate, which provides a bound in the~$L^2$ norm on~$\nabla \sqrt{q}$, instead of~$\nabla q$, being~$q$ one of the conformational variables.
+The ideas used to address the theoretical challenges resulting from this ``degeneracy" are key to extend the framework in~\cite{Gomez-Jungel-Perugia:2024} to a broader class of nonlinear models.